theforeman/theforeman.org/README.md

     # rake

-to generate your site in the \_site directory, or
+To generate your site in the \_site directory, or

     # rake server